merlinz01/windowscalendarcreator/README.md

 Configure the parameters in `calendar.ini`.

 Replace the month pictures, front cover picture, and back page picture with ones you like, with exactly the same filenames.
+All pictures need to have 8.5x11 aspect ratio if you don't want them to be distorted in the output.

 Add your family birthdays and anniversaries to `birthdays.txt`.